 (2) Once you have located a relevant article, the "Cited by" and

 "Related articles" features can lead you to other good sources.

 (3) Google Scholar

 provides links to full-text sources at the right of the citations.

-Again it should be emphasized that although Google Scholar can produce unreliable results, it does have the power to locate difficult-to-find supportive literature due to its full-text searching potential.
+Again it should be emphasized that although Google Scholar can produce some unreliable results, it does have the power to locate difficult-to-find supportive literature due to its full-text searching feature.

-For your difficult search, keep in mind Google Books as well, as this search tool can find your deeply buried search terms in books.
-The search results are usually in copyrighted publications, so that all of the text you need may not be freely available, but at the left of each citation are links to an eBook if there is one, and also links to book sellers and to libraries holding the book.
+For your difficult search, keep in mind Google Books as well, as this search tool can find your deeply buried search terms within books.
+The search results are usually in copyrighted publications, so that all of the text you need may not be freely available, but at the left of your search results are links to an eBook if there is one, and also links to book sellers and to libraries holding the book.

 Books could possibly save your day!